wilhsie/solar-beats-react/README.md

  TODO: wrangle proper data from given user's soundcloud likes, i.e. scroll-to-bottom is not working properly

+ TODO: scroll to bottom takes long time, also need to write db-update-liked-tracks and have our scraper dump the data there

 ## Create-React-App-Lambda

 Original project at https://github.com/netlify/create-react-app-lambda